Since 2017

 Step 3

-4. Meanwhile: make perpendicular CUTS on tops of tomatoes.
-Boil water.
+4. Meanwhile, I make crosswise cuts on the tops of the tomatoes.
+I boil water.

 Step 4